 Peer-Reviewed Journal Publications

-Marshall, Michael C. Forthcoming.
+Marshall, Michael C. 2019.
 “Foreign Rebel Sponsorship: A Patron-Client Analysis of Party Viability after Negotiated Settlements”

 Ishiyama, John and Michael C. Marshall.
 2017.
 “What Explains Former Rebel Party Name Changes after a Civil Conflict Ends?
 External and Internal Factors and the Transition to Political Competition.”
 Party Politics 23(4), pp.364–375